Bachelor-and Diploma Studies

 Language certificates do not have to be legalized.

 No!
 Incomplete documents will result in your application being rejected.
-You will not be able to reapply for the same degree programme in the same semester.
-Therefore, do not apply until you have all documents, legalisations and proof of language proficiency.
+You will then not be able to apply again in this semester.

 Some studies have restricted admission.
 This means that you must also take part in an admission procedure for these studies.

 The admission procedure is carried out by a different department.
-If you have any questions about the admission procedure, please contact the relevant department: https://studienzugang.uni-graz.at/de/
+If you have any questions about the admission procedure, please contact the relevant department directly.

 Affected degree programs can be found here: